typedb/typedb-docs/_09-query/06-aggregate-query.md

 ---
+sidebarTitle: Aggregate
-title: Aggregate Query
+pageTitle: Aggregate Query
-keywords: graql, query, aggregate
-tags: [graql]
 summary: "Aggregating values from a set of data in a Grakn knowledge graph."
 permalink: /docs/query/aggregate-query
 ---